 Knowledge definition explanation

-Always the words contained in the definition have an accurate and useful meaning.
+Always the words contained in the definition have an accurate and helpful meaning.
 So studying and analyzing it will make you deeply understand the topic.
 And vice versa, if you pass by quickly and without focus.
 The following paragraphs will examine and explain the contents of the definition of knowledge, part by part.

 The word “intellectual” in the definition of knowledge

 Knowledge is something intangible, not a tangible thing.
-In other words, knowledge is the ideas or the way things are done and implemented. etc.
+In other words, knowledge is the ideas or the way things are done and implemented.
+Etc.